bayang/lecter/README.md

 ## Services

+Concerning Inoreader and Pocket, authentification and login are performed through Oauth2, so this app does **NOT** know and does **NOT** keep any of your credentials.

+We respect yout privacy.

 The articles can be shared to Pocket directly from the lecter.

 Support for Wallabag and Instapaper is planned.